comalnik/photo-site/README.md

 - Auto location data removal
 - Auto thumbnail compression
 - Fullscreen image display with metadata
--Displays portrait images lower than landscape.
+- Displays portrait images lower than landscape.
 (Not in main because of performance issues)